Guides

 Many teams start technical work without defining what “success” means, which makes it hard to measure migration effectiveness.

 Set clear goals for traffic retention and Core Web Vitals.
-For example, aim to keep 95% of organic traffic within 30 days and preserve Core Web Vitals scores.
+For example, aim to retain most of your organic traffic after the migration and define a recovery timeline for any temporary drops.

 Create complete backups before starting.
 This includes: